 - 1. APA accredited doctoral program in clinical or counseling psychology - 2.
-A minimum of 400 intervention hours - 3.
-A minimum of 50 assessment hours - 4.
-Dissertation proposal defended, and IRB approval granted - 5.
+A minimum of 350 intervention hours - 3.
+A minimum of 25 assessment hours - 4.
 Experience or special interest in working with diverse populations and/or in rural or underserved areas